 The shothole borer (Scolytus rugulosus) attacks the trunk and main limbs.
 The entrance holes are small and round.

 Clemson University – USDA Cooperative Extension Slide Series

 Control: The best control for shothole borer is to keep the trees in a vigorous, healthy growing condition and to prevent mechanical injury.
 Prune out split or broken limbs and limbs with signs of borer damage where feasible.
 Destroy pruned wood before adults emerge in April by shredding or burning.
 Avoid spreading bacterial canker while pruning by dipping the pruning tool after each cut into a solution of one part household bleach to nine parts water.

-Permethrin, bifenthrin or esfenvalerate sprays that are necessary for other borers provide adequate control of adults (see products and limitations listed for peach tree borer control).
+Permethrin sprays that are necessary for other borers provide adequate control of adults (see limitations listed for peach tree borer control).
 Do not apply these products within 14 days of harvest.
+See Table 1 for examples of brands and products.
 As with all pesticides, read and follow all label directions and precautions.
 With more than one generation per year it is difficult to get good control with insecticides since the first generation emerges while there is fruit on the tree.
 There is no effective control for insects already in the tree.

 The tarnished plant bug and the stink bugs have needlelike mouthparts that they use for piercing and sucking.
 They distort fruit by their feeding.
 The damage that they cause appears as deep dimples in the fruit.
 The damage is cosmetic and the fruit is still edible.

 Green stinkbug (Acrosternum hilare) is one of several stink bugs that feed on and distort peach fruit.

 Frank Peairs, Colorado State University